kyanamarckx/sign-language-alphabet-recognition/README.md

 # Sign Language Alphabet Recognition
-Run the the corresponding Jupiter Notebooks in the following order:
+Run the the corresponding Jupiter Notebooks inside the ``notebooks`` folder in the following order:

 ## 1 - Installations
 The following required Python packages will be installed inside this notebook: